UNSOLVED CASE FILES

 Picture

-The positive feedback we keep receiving from all the fans out there keeps us going day and night.
+The incredible feedback we continue to receive from detectives around the world keeps us inspired day and night.

-As long as there’s still detectives ready to solve them, we won’t stop making Unsolved Case Files.
+As long as there are detectives ready to solve them, we’ll keep creating new Unsolved Case Files.

-Thanks for being a part of the UCF story.
+Thanks for being part of the UCF story.

 John Carroll & Lou Wilson